DBobkov/dbobkov.github.io/index.md

 Current focus:

-1. Segmentation of point cloud data of buildings and indoor environments into semantic elements, such as building parts, rooms, objects. <a href="https://dbobkov.github.io/room-segmentation">More info on room segmentation</a>.
+1. Unsupervised segmentation (partitioning) of point cloud data of indoor environments into semantic elements, such as building parts, rooms, objects. <a href="https://dbobkov.github.io/room-segmentation">More info on room segmentation</a>. <a href="https://dbobkov.github.io/segmentation">More info on object segmentation</a>.
-2. Object recognition and matching: 2D/3D deep learning. <a href="https://dbobkov.github.io/segmentation">More info on object segmentation</a>.
+2. Object recognition and matching using 2D/3D deep learning.

 Education: Technical University of Munich, M.Sc. in Electrical Engineering and Information Technology.